alphagov/govuk-developer-docs/source/manual/uptime-metrics.html.md

 colours representing the level of uptime.
 Green means 100%, orange means above 99.31% (equivalent to 10 minutes of downtime) and red for everything else.

+>**Note** These metrics aren't a true reflection of availability.
+Loadbalancing means that
+>even if a particular healthcheck fails, and the metrics change as a result, publishing is
+> unlikely to be affected.

 ## Further Reading

 The service which collects the uptime data runs on the monitoring machines and